 Tips for completing a needs assessment

-While working on a needs assessment, make sure to collect data to back up your conclusions.
-Each situation needs a particular method of data collection depending on the industry, environment and people involved.
+Collect data to back up your assessment.
+While working on the assessment, collect data to back up your conclusions as evidenced.
+Each situation may require a particular data collection method depending on the industry, environment and individuals involved.

 Explore more articles